History of Ohnward Bank & Trust

 "They selected the unusual spelling of “Ohnward” by combining the latter portions of each of their first names.
 Through the years, Ohnward has grown, but it has always maintained its local ownership and operation.
 The principal shareholders are members of the Tubbs and Fagerland families and participants of the Ohnward Bancshares, Inc. Employee Stock Ownership Plan."

-Ohnward Bancshares, Inc., a billion-dollar plus holding company with 19 financial offices in Eastern Iowa including Maquoketa State Bank with offices in Maquoketa, Andrew, and Preston; Ohnward Bank & Trust with offices in Baldwin, Cascade, Cedar Rapids, Central City, Marion and Monticello; First Central State Bank with offices in Clinton, DeWitt, Eldridge, Goose Lake, LeClaire and Long Grove.
+Ohnward Bancshares, Inc., a billion-dollar plus holding company with 19 financial offices in Eastern Iowa including Maquoketa State Bank with offices in Maquoketa, Andrew, and Preston; Ohnward Bank & Trust with offices in Baldwin, Cascade, Cedar Rapids, Central City, Marion and Monticello; First Central State Bank with offices in Clinton, DeWitt, Eldridge, Goose Lake, and LeClaire.
 Additional services offered through all banking offices under the Ohnward banner, include Ohnward Insurance Group; Central Realty; Ohnward Financial Advisor Services; Ohnward Farm Management; Ohnward Tax, Accounting and Business Services; Vosler Investment Group and Ohnward Wealth & Retirement.

 Ohnward Bancshares, Inc., has assets of $1.1 Billion, capital of $150 Million and employs over 260 full and part time employees.
 Ohnward is locally owned by shareholders living primarily in Jackson, Clinton, Scott, Jones, and Linn Counties.
 Bank management’s focus continues to be helping clients and communities grow and prosper.
 The banks and ancillary businesses have a strong record of community and economic development, and educational and cultural support within the markets they serve.